Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows: Discussion and Conclusion

 We also detect upward motions that follow the impact of downflows 1 and 2.
 Rebound flows and shocks produced by the rain's impact have been reported first by \citet{antolin2023extreme} with \hrieuv.
 In our case, the upward motions are only clearly observed in the AIA~193~\AA\, and 211~\AA\, passbands, indicating temperatures of $\log T=6.1-6.3$, supported by the DEM analysis.
 The upward motions travel at a constant total velocity of $(85.1 - 86.5) \pm 10.0 $~km~s$^{-1}$.
 Since these speeds are much lower than the sound speed we interpret them as hot rebound flows, which then start to reheat the loop, indicating the start of a new TNE-TI cycle.
-Such atmospheric responses are expected from numerical simulations \citep[e.g.][]{muller2003dynamics, Antolin_2022ApJ...926L..29A}.
+Such atmospheric responses are expected from numerical simulations \citep[e.g.][]{muller2003dynamics, Antolin_2022ApJ...926L..29A}, and have been shown to affect the subsequent thermal evolution of the loop \citep{Johnston_2025ApJ...982..131J}.
 These upward motions can be traced clearly up to the formation height of downflow 1.
 The upflows are seen only about a minute after the downflow impact, further supporting the presence of multiple clumps accompanying downflows~1 and 2.
-The widths of upflow~1 is $\approx860~$km, significantly larger than the rain width.
+The widths of upflow~1 is $\approx860~$km, {more than 50\%} larger than the rain width.
 This could be explained by the lower spatial resolution of AIA.
 However, an additional effect may contribute to these relatively large widths.
 It is plausible that the rain's impact generates transverse magnetic perturbations in the low transition region, due to the higher plasma $\beta$ at those heights, which, in turn, should generate compression in the neighboring field lines, leading to upward flows in a wider volume than that traced by the rain.
 The future higher resolution observations in hot lines offered by MUSE and EUVST should be able to confirm this hypothesis.